Isekai-Creation/lmdeploy/SPECPV_TODO.md

     - Set `specpv_supported_ = false`.
     - Reset / free `specpv_kv_cache_`.
     - Continue with **baseline target-tree decode** or full non-SpecPV EAGLE pipeline.
+  - Implementation status:
+    - All SpecPV entry points in `LlamaV2` (constructor, `flattenPrefixKVForLayer`, `initSpecPVFromFullKV`, `updateSpecPVAfterAcceptance`, and `runEagleTargetTreeDecode`) gate on `engine_param_.enable_specpv` and `specpv_supported_`, and on any invariant failure they log a
+      `[LlamaV2][SpecPV][fallback]` message, clear `specpv_kv_cache_`, reset SpecPV state, and revert to the full-KV EAGLE3 path.

 #### 3.5.2 Dtype and geometry invariants

-- [ ] **S5.3 – Dtype checks (BF16 / FP32 / MXFP4)**
+- [x] **S5.3 – Dtype checks (BF16 / FP32 / MXFP4)**
   - Check:
-    - Partial KV uses the same dtype as the base KV cache (BF16 for hidden).
-    - Any logits derived from partial KV (tree logits, acceptance logits) are FP32, as today.
+    - Flattening the full KV prefix for SpecPV seeding currently supports fp16/bf16 caches; quantized KV (int8/int4) is not used in SpecPV mode.
+    - The partial KV cache itself uses a float32 view internally for K/V and summaries; tree decode still uses fp16 KV blocks for attention and keeps logits FP32 as in the full-KV path.
   - On mismatch:
     - Same fallback as above, no change to baseline.
+  - Implementation status:
+    - `flattenPrefixKVForLayer` enforces fp16/bf16 KV and logs a `[SpecPV][fallback]` message and disables SpecPV on any dtype/geometry/ allocation mismatch. `runEagleTargetTreeDecode`’s SpecPV branch additionally checks that the scratch KV dtype is unquantized fp16 and falls back to full-KV EAGLE3 otherwise.

 ---